apioo/fusio-docs/docs/backend/api/action/http-processor.md

 # HTTP Processor

-Contains a HTTP url.
+Invokes a remote HTTP endpoint and returns the response.
 Fusio automatically adds some additional headers to the request which may be used by the endpoint i.e.:

 ```http